top of page

 In 2015, she began hosting her own Zouk events locally, laying the foundation for what would become Zouk OC.
 What started as a passion project grew into a mission: to build a space where dancers of all backgrounds could learn, grow, and feel at home.

 Today, that same energy lives on—but in rooms filled with even more smiles, more music, and a growing community that still feels like family.
 Our goal?
-To make sure every person who walks into a Zouk OC space feels what Christina felt at her first party: welcomed, inspired, and completely hooked.
+To make sure every person who walks into a Zouk OC space feel what Christina felt at her first party: welcomed, inspired, and completely hooked.

 Zouk OC Core Team